Exclusive: Trump's EPA ignored Energy Department calls to limit biofuel waivers

 The Renewable Fuels Association, which represents U.S. ethanol makers, last month estimated that the waivers have reduced the amount of ethanol refiners are required to blend by 1.6 billion gallons.
 The law currently requires refiners to blend 15 billion gallons of the biofuel per year.

-The surge in waivers has sent the price of biofuels compliance credits to five-year lows, saving refiners such as Valero Energy Corp (VLO.N) and PBF Energy (PBF.N) hundreds of millions of dollars.
+The surge in waivers has sent the price of biofuels compliance credits to five-year lows, saving refiners such as Valero Energy Corp and PBF Energy hundreds of millions of dollars.

 Until now, it was not known if the EPA gave the waivers on the basis of the energy department recommendations or despite them.
 The EPA has denied public records requests seeking information on the waivers, which it considers proprietary company information.